SpongePowered/SpongeDocs/source/plugin/text/messagechannels.rst

     }

 Note that this will prefix `all` messages pertaining to a player.
-This includes death messages, leave messages, etc. If you only want to prefix all `chat` messages, you would need to listen to ``MessageChannelEvent.Chat`` and set the channel onto the event rather than the player.
+This includes death messages, leave messages, etc. If you only want to prefix all `chat` messages, you would need to listen to :javadoc:`org.spongepowered.api.event.message.MessageChannelEvent.Chat` and set the channel onto the event rather than the player.
 This would be done using ``event.setChannel(newChannel)`` onto the ``MessageChannelEvent.Chat`` event.
 To get the player from the event to check for permissions, you would need to get a ``Player`` from the ``Cause`` of the event.
 This is demonstrated below: